 Parks, churches, great food, quaint colonial streets and a blue volcanic lake are some of the five things to do in Granada Nicaragua.
 Of course, there is much more to see and do in this city, but these five activities will certainly whet your appetite.
 We have also included the top five hotels to stay in Granada Nicaragua, the top 5 restaurants and the top 8 tours.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

 - 2 Map of Granada Nicaragua

-- 3 Our top five things to do in Granada:
+- 3 What to do in Granada Nicaragua:

 Granada in Nicaragua is located on Lake Nicaragua.
 Lake Nicaragua is #20 in the world for its size.
 One of the prettiest islands – Ometepe Island is located in the middle of the Lake.
-If you are into hiking and trekking a volcano or two you should catch the ferry to Ometepe Island for USD2 or you can take a organised tour, click here for details.
+One of the top things to do in Granada Nicaragua if you are into hiking and trekking a volcano or two you should catch the ferry to Ometepe Island for USD2 or you can take an organised tour, click here for details.

 Granada is Nicaragua’s most beautiful city with its parks, churches, lakeside location and its food street – Calle La Calzada